-5. The Special Representative has continued to receive much disturbing information about the systematic attacks by guerrilla forces of the FMLN on the country's economic infrastructure.
-According to the Government of El Salvador, $\frac{3}{7}$ the total damage for the period from 1 August 1986 to 31 July 1987 is as follows:
+5. The Special Representative has continued to receive much disturbing information about the systematic attacks by FMLN guerrilla forces on the country's economic infrastructure.
+According to the Government of El Salvador, 4/ total damage for the period from 1 August 1986 to 31 July 1987 was as follows: